Meet Our Team

 Lynda WilliamsCEO

 Lynda joined the team in January 2023, feeling incredibly privileged to be leading such an amazing organisation empowering members to be at the heart of everything.
 Most of her working life has been within the Charity sector.
-She gets a buzz out of making sure people have access to opportunities, ensuring they can be the best they can.
+She gets a buzz out of making sure people have access to opportunities, making sure they can be the best they can.
 From her first visit, she was struck by the relaxed atmosphere and following that, the reality that members really do have a voice here.
 One of her main priorities will be to find new premises which will allow Paul’s Place to develop the offer for members.

 Gabbey Abbott